programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 {% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR_and_MachineTranslation3.jpg" caption="Our passage after a little editing" %}

-Much like the other commands show above, you can keep a list of `sed` commands in a longer script and run them over every document you OCR.
+Much like the other commands shown above, you can keep a list of `sed` commands in a longer script and apply them to other documents you OCR.

 After making the above edits, put your edited transcription back through the translation API.
-Look at the imporvement to the sentence about owls.
+Look at the improvement to the sentence about owls.
 You can see how a few edits can radically improve the quality of our translations.

 {% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR_and_MachineTranslation4.jpg" caption="Your improved translation" %}